jweaver72/EGZUMMER-WIKI/Menu.md

 1. `D List` - list of DTMF constacts
 1. `D Live` - displays DTMF codes received by radio in the middle of the screen
 1. `AM Fix` - activates autogain AM fix function
-1. `VOX` - voice TX activation sensitivity level
+1. `VOX` - voice TX activation sensitivity level VOX Setting (OFF: turn off VOX, 1-10: 1 to 10 grade.)
 1. `BatVol` - battery voltage and percentage
 1. `RxMode` - sets how how the upper and lower frequency is used
    * MAIN ONLY - always transmits and listens on the main frequency